Global Historical Climatology Network: Map and description

 Map of temperature station locations with record lengths indicated by coloring as on GHCN version 3 in 2007.

 The GHCN is one of the primary reference compilations of temperature data used for climatology, and is the foundation of the GISTEMP Temperature Record.
 This map based on GHCN version 3 shows 7,280 fixed temperature stations in the GHCN catalog color-coded by the length of the available record as of 2007.
 Sites that are actively updated in the database (2,277) are marked as "active" and shown in large symbols, other sites are marked as "historical" and shown in small symbols.
 In some cases, the "historical" sites are still collecting data but due to reporting and data processing delays (of more than a decade in some cases) they do not contribute to current temperature estimates.

-After this map was created, version 4 of GHCN was released and increase the number of reported stations to over 24,000.
+After this map was created, version 4 of GHCN was released and increased the number of reported stations to over 24,000.